microsounds/atelier/readme.md

 ## Quick start for Termux (Android)
 Currently, only a basic shell environment in single-user mode is supported.
 1. Install `git`, and bootstrap the system using `git reset --hard` as described above.
-2. Post-install: Run only `~/.once.d/a0-android-termux.sh` to apply android-specific hacks.
+2. Post-install: Run only `~/.once.d/a0-android-termux.sh` to apply android-specific hacks and terminal emulator theming.

 # Usage notes
 ## Using `git meta`